Write C# code

 - EF Core automatically generates joins between tables

-Delivery of a modern web portal where each customer securely accesses their own data, based on the business rules already defined in the IBM i ERP.
+Delivery of a modern web portal, where each customer accesses their own data according to the rules already defined in the IBM i ERP.

 Context

-Deploy a mobile application for on-site order pickers, with security aligned to corporate standards.
+Deploy a mobile application for on-site order pickers, with security aligned on enterprise standards.

 Implementation with EF Core

-- .NET backend implemented with EF Core and DB2 for i
+- .NET backend built with EF Core and DB2 for i

 - .NET MAUI or Blazor applications for mobile devices

-Operators authenticate using their Microsoft account and access the application without IBM i identity management.
+Operators sign in with their Microsoft account and access the application with no IBM i identity management required.

 Context

-An IBM i ERP that has become difficult to evolve.
-Need to isolate specific capabilities (e.g., shipping, logistics tracking) quickly without impacting the core application.
+A monolithic IBM i ERP that has become difficult to evolve.
+The need to isolate specific features (e.g. shipping, logistics tracking) quickly, without impacting the core application.

 Implementation with EF Core